 - 1. Name three things you learned from viewing the program that you didn't know before.
-How will knowing these things impact what you eat for dinner?
-For other meals? - 2.
+How will knowing these things impact what snack foods you eat? - 2.
 Why is limiting your intake of saturated fat important?
 What about polyunsaturated and monounsaturated fats?
 Is it important to limit them as well?
-Why or why not? - 3.
+Explain your answer. - 3.
 What can we learn from reading food labels?
-In what ways can that information help us improve our diets and health? - 4.
-What are some of the reasons teens and their parents don't eat a healthy dinner every day?
-What can people do to make sure they get a nutritious evening meal? - 5.
+In what ways can that information help us improve our diets and control our weight? - 4.
+In the program, there were a number of excuses given for not eating healthy snacks.
+There were also several strategies to counter these objections.
+What other reasons for not eating healthy snacks can you think of, and what healthy snacking solutions can you come up with to counter them? - 5.
 There are several reasons given for the recent increase in obesity in the American population.
-From viewing the program and from your own experience, what factors can you think of that may contribute to the increasing trend for teens to be overweight? - 6.
+From your own experience, what factors can you think of that may contribute to the increasing trend for teens to be overweight? - 6.
 The program mentions making small changes in daily eating patterns in order to work toward a healthier diet.
-What are some small things you could do to start improving what you eat at dinner and at other times during the day?
+What are some small things you could do to start improving your diet and snacking choices?